 Jeffrey D. Esko, Ph.D.

-Professor, Department of Cellular and Molecular Medicine, Co-Director, Glycobiology Research & Training Center University of California, San Diego,
+Distinguished Professor, Department of Cellular and Molecular Medicine Co-Director, Glycobiology Research and Training Center School of Medicine,

 Dror Paley, MD, FRCSC